-Some clinical agencies require an additional background security check and a drug screening.
-Students are responsible for any fee.
+Some clinical agencies require additional background security checks and drug screenings.
+Students are responsible for any associated fees.

-Any student missing class or lab time during the first week of a quarter for any reason, is required to make up that time with the instructor.
-The student will be charged a fee for each instructor hour of this make-up time.
-See Financial Bulletin.
+Any student missing class or lab time during the first week of a quarter (for any reason) is required to make up that time with the instructor.
+The student will be charged a fee for each instructor hour of this make-up time (see Financial Bulletin).
 Students electing not to make up the time missed must withdraw from the course.